Gatubi/ApacheLAN/README.md

 ## Operation

 To use the mod you'll have to make sure RDR1 have firewall permissions in the network.
-Then you can configure the ApacheConfig.ini file with your IP address of the Server computer and your PC identification number.
+Then you can configure the ApacheConfig.ini file (you can find it in /src) with your IP address of the Server computer and your PC identification number.

 ## Prerequisites
 - [CMake](https://cmake.org/download/)